H-yz2022/AlgorithmsPrepare/Berkeley-CS162-Operating-System/note.md

     exit(0);
 }
 ```
-Standard out will only print
+Standard out will only print<br>
-The last digit of pi is...
+The last digit of pi is...<br>
-since we replaced the file descriptor 1 was remapped to correspond to the file descriptor corresponding to the open out.txt. "five" will end up in out.txt.
+since we replaced the file descriptor 1 was remapped to correspond to the file descriptor corresponding to the open out.txt. "five" will end up in out.txt.<br>

 ## Echo Server
 ### Example 2.3 Echo Server